jason-johnson/azure-pipelines-tasks-terraform/overview.md

     backendType: azurerm
     # Service connection to authorize backend access.
 Supports Subscription & Management Group Scope
     backendServiceArm: 'My Azure Service Connection'
+    # Tenant id of the target backend.
+This can be used to override the default tenant id inherited from the service connection
+    backendAzureRmTenantId: 'my-tenant-id'
     # Subscription id of the target backend.
 This can be used to specify the subscription when using Management Group scoped
     # Service connection or to override the subscription id defined in a Subscription scoped service connection
     backendAzureRmSubscriptionId: 'my-backend-subscription-id'